cybercongress/cybercongress/blog/releases/gol-rules/game-of-links.md

 For example, if you have an active validator from the start of the Game of Links till the end without any block missing and other validators do the same way and it funded 500,000 ATOMs on the Auction you will get `3 TCYB / 146  = 20.55 GCYBs` in the Genesis file of mainnet.

+## Load

-**A bandwidth load of every participant.** Easy too.
+Easy too.
 According to our resource credits model, there are no transaction fees.
 We use bandwidth.
 The user bandwidth value is the ability of users to send messages, make links and do transactions.
 The main goal of that model is to reduce daily network growth to given constant.

 Each message type has assigned bandwidth cost.
 You can see it in the table below: